crawlab-team/crawlab-docs/docs/en/guide/quick-start.md

 ## What Next

 ::: warning
 This is a minimal setup of Crawlab and you can experience most of the features in this demo environment.
-You should **NOT** use this demo setup in production environment!
+You should ** NOT** use this demo setup in production environment!
 :::

-If you would like to deploy Crawlab in production environment, you should refer to [Installation](installation) for more information.
+If you would like to deploy Crawlab in production environment, you should refer to [Installation](installation/README.md) for more information.

-We also recommend that you follow [Quick Tutorial](./use-crawlab/quick-tutorial) for how to use Crawlab.
+We also recommend that you follow [Basic Tutorial](basic-tutorial/README.md) for how to use Crawlab.